OliverLysa/observatory-data-prep/README.md

 Where *DE* is domestic extraction and *PtB* defines the physical trade balance of *Im* i.e. imports and *Ex* i.e. exports.
 DMC excludes hidden flows throughout.
 A closely linked indicator, Direct Material Input (DMI) is based on the same methodology but incorporates the materials mobilised or used in the production of exported goods and services ([OECD, 2008](https://www.oecd.org/environment/indicators-modelling-outlooks/MFA-Guide.pdf)).

 This methodology can be applied at a sub-national level too (albeit entirely within the confines of the technosphere) by summing domestic production and PtB, which is often referred to as an 'apparent consumption' method (e.g. Gray, 2021).
+A reliance on apparent consumption methodologies alone carry risk of obfuscating true global environmental impact of production and trade activities in the UK better captured through indicators such as 'raw material consumption' (RMC) and its equivalents.
+These seek to capture the full upstream used material extraction associated with consumption activities.
+At the same time, there remains a gap in the understanding of actual material flows through the UK economy and this work seeks to fill this gap.

 </details>